They say you can’t go home again.

 A faraway place that you see through glasses that don’t fit your eyes anymore.
 So that what you see is opaque.
 Hard to make out.
 Blurry around the edges.

-Do you remember how it felt as a child when you got the swing at the playground going really, really high?
+Do you remember how it felt as a child when you got on the swing at the playground and went really, really high?

 You wondered if you might fall.
-Everything was upside down.
+When you leaned back everything was upside down.
 And yet you couldn’t stop tucking your legs underneath you and reaching even higher.

 Do you recall climbing a tree?
 How you’d manage to get to one limb, holding on for dear life as you got your balance.
-Then look up and scrutinize just how far that next one was.
+Then you’d look up and scrutinize just how far that next limb was.

 Could you reach up and grasp it and heft yourself up another few feet?
-Maybe it wasn’t such a good idea, you’d think.
+Maybe it wasn’t such a good idea.

 But then you’d never know unless you tried.

 I never fell that I can remember.
-It was an amazing feeling to be high up in a tree and look down at a somewhat miniaturized world, though in reality it really wasn’t all that far at all.
+It was an amazing feeling to be perched high up in a tree and look down at a somewhat miniaturized world.
+Though in reality it really wasn’t all that far up at all.

-When you’re young, everything is higher, brighter, farther.
-And should you go back home as an adult, you see that the town wasn’t so very big.
+When you’re young, everything seems higher, brighter, farther.
+And should you go back home as an adult, you find that the town wasn’t so very big.
 The houses were just ordinary in size, and the trees did not begin to touch the sky.

 Through a child’s eyes, the truth was the whole truth or it was a lie.
 There was no in between.
 Gray did not exist.
 Just black and white.

 They say you can’t go back home again.
-Where does that phrase come from?
+Where does that phrase come from anyway?

 You Can’t Go Home Again is a novel by Thomas Wolfe published posthumously in 1940, from the contents of his unpublished manuscript The October Fair.